"So when they had appointed elders in every church," Acts 14'23.

 - be open to questions about their conduct,

 - hold to the simplicity that Jesus Christ is always the same,

 - watch out for the souls of the Lord’s People,

 - behave in a way that mirrors the Lord's way of ruling.

 The lordship of Christ must be the ultimate rule over all in love and submission to one another with willing hearts.

-Kingdom Elders are to be at the forefront of carrying out God's intent, which is:
+Elders are at the forefront of carrying out God's primary commission.
+Ephesians 3'10-12 says:

 the manifold wisdom of God